Billuc/Mumee/README.md

 [Poetry](https://python-poetry.org/) is a Python dependency management and packaging tool.
 I actually use it for this project.

 ```
-poetry add song-metadata-client
+poetry add mumee
 ```

 ## Usage

-There are 2 ways to use this library : using the SongMetadataClient object or via the DI.
+There are 2 ways to use this library : using the `SongMetadataClient` object or via the DI.

 ### Using SongMetadataClient

-The library exposes the SongMetadata class.
+The library exposes the `SongMetadataClient` class.
 This class has 1 methods : `search`.

 This method fetches the metadata corresponding to the request you give it, whether it is an URL or a query.
 It returns the result as a `SongMetadata` object or a `PlaylistMetadata` object.